Wake Forest University: Undergraduate curriculum

-Wake Forest follows a liberal arts curriculum and offers 50 undergraduate majors and 60 interdisciplinary minors across various fields of study.
+Wake Forest offers 50 undergraduate majors and 60 interdisciplinary minors across various fields of study.
 Students initially declare a major the second semester of their sophomore year.

 In order to graduate, a Wake Forest student must finish three requirements for 120 hours of credit: a core set of classes, a course of study related to a major, and electives.
 The core set of classes includes basic requirements (a first-year seminar, a writing seminar, health and PE classes, and foreign language literature) and divisional requirements (at least two classes in each of the humanities, social sciences and math/natural sciences and at least one in the fine arts and literatures).

 Wake Forest also offers an "Open Curriculum" option, in which a small number of students, approved by a committee, may design a course of study with an adviser.

-In order to attend the School of Business, students must make a special application to its program, which offers an accountancy program whereby a student earns a BS and an MS in Accountancy and qualifies to sit for the CPA exam after five years of combined undergraduate and graduate study.
+In order to attend the School of Business, students must make a special application to its program, which offers an accountancy program whereby a student earns a Bachelor of Science (B.S.) and an Master of Science (M.S.) in Accountancy and qualifies to sit for the CPA exam after five years of combined undergraduate and graduate study.
 The School of Business also offers undergraduate programs leading to degrees in business and enterprise management, finance and mathematical business.

 Wake Forest supports a number of centers and institutes, which are designed to encourage interdisciplinary curriculum and programming.
 Currently, there is one provost-sponsored institute (Humanities) and eleven centers (including Nanotechnology and Molecular Materials; Enterprise Research and Education; Translational Science; Bioethics, Health and Society; BB&T Center for the Study of Capitalism; Energy, Environment and Sustainability; Molecular Communication and Signaling; and Interdisciplinary Performance and the Liberal Arts).